kStor2poche/xoarer/README.md

 # xoarer
 Want to xor some files?
-Then this tools is for you!
+Then this tool is for you!